Friday, November 30, 2007

 Namely, she hides in Dino's dove cot and at first seems to have little or no purpose to the plot, except for some cute little "naughty" moments, like the one where she strips topless and washes herself while the shy Dino is pouring water for her and keeps his head turned away due to his timidness, but she finds that amusing and even "tantalizes" him by splashing him with the water.
 Yet, it later turns out she is a prostitute which gives another dimension to the story, especially since Dino falls in love with her and wants to free her.
 Sadly, the author didn't resolve that situation, which was left open and vague, almost daring some angry viewers to really ask Dino at the end: "Do you remember Dolly Bell?"
 Still, despite that lack of conclusion, it's a really fine film because Kusturica has talent.

-Sarajevo, '50s, during the Tito-Stalin split.
+Sarajevo, 1 9 5 0s, during the Tito-Stalin split.
 Malik is a 6-year old boy who lives a normal life and often says Communist phrases like: "I would rather be Russian shit than an American cake".
-His father is Meša, an official in the ministry of work, while his mother is Sena.
-When Meša spots a caricature of Stalin in the newspaper and announces they exaggerated, he gets heard by his ex-girlfriend Ankica who tells everything to her husband Zijo, who works for the government.
+His father is Meša, an official in the Ministry of Employment, while his mother is Sena.
+When Meša spots a caricature of Stalin in the newspaper and announces they exaggerated, he gets overheard by his ex-girlfriend Ankica who tells everything to her husband Zijo, who works for the Yugoslav government.
 Malik, after observing family circumcision, witnesses how his father gets forced into a heavy coal mine labor due to political reasons.
 When he finally returns, the family goes with him to Zvornik.
 They finally return to Sarajevo where Ankica and Zijo show remorse.

 Suspicion; drama/ thriller, USA, 1941; D: Alfred Hitchcock, S: Joan Fontaine, Cary Grant, Cedric Hardwicke, Nigel Bruce, Dame May Whitty, Isabel Jeans, Heather Angel